sergiotarxz/Perl-Wiki-JSON/README.md

 supposedly inline elements are parsed multi-line like headers, templates\*, italic and bolds.

-# DESCRIPTION

-A parser for a subset of a mediawiki-like syntax, quirks include some supposedly inline elements are parsed multi-line like headers, templates\*, italic and bolds.

 Lists are only one level and not everything in mediawiki is supported by the moment.